 Wells House, Inc., operating regionally in both Frederick and Washington Counties, provides evidence-based behavioral health services along a continuum of care.
 Services include outpatient, intensive outpatient, and low intensity residential services, case management, peer services, Telemedicine for Suboxone and Vivitrol prescriptions, GED classes and certification, Life Skills for job skills and simple money management, art and music therapies and other support services.
-Additionally, we partner with the University Psychological Center to provide onsite mental health services for patients with co-occurring mental health issues.

 Many of our incoming patients are homeless and unemployed, because their addiction has taken everything away from them.
 They and/or the households they come from, are in danger of falling under the federal poverty level.
 Single mothers who have left their children with family members, fathers alienated from their wives and children, older men and women struggling to turn their lives around after many years of worsening circumstances are among the complex population we serve.
 Trying to climb back up out of that dark hole of hopelessness is how people feel when they begin their recovery journey.
 We are here for them, with a holistic, individualized program of recovery, caring and compassionate clinical and administrative staff, and safe and secure housing.

 We are committed to admitting new clients in a timely manner and get them into needed treatment to help save their lives.
 Counseling, both individual and group, is critical for providing patients with the tools they need to learn how to live a sober life, adopt healthy ways to deal with stress and with feelings in general, and feel confident about re-entering their homes, find new jobs, identify relapse triggers and learn effective coping skills.